 The Green Arts Initiative is supported by PR Print and Design (a Scottish company dedicated to carbon neutral printing and sustainable supply chains for arts organisations), and Arts and Business’ New Arts Sponsorship Grants, which aim to encourage private sector sponsorship of the cultural sector.

 Over 2015, Creative Carbon Scotland began working to develop the GAI into a collaborative community of practice, with increased member communication and benefits.
 We asked our members about their ambitions for the initiative: what would best aid them to become more sustainable, and how they want the GAI to work!
 Click here to read the results of our recent member survey.

-In October 2015 we hosted our first ever conference for Green Arts organisations, entitled ’50 Shades of Green: Stories of Sustainability in the Arts Sector’.
-Over 75 GAI community members attended, with over 20 presenting in the conference programme.
-Click here to read our conference report, which summarises each of the presentations.
+In October 2015, we hosted our first ever conference for Green Arts organisations, entitled ’50 Shades of Green: Stories of Sustainability in the Arts Sector’, following this one year later with ’51 Shades: Action in the Arts’.

 Organisations signed up to the Green Arts Initiative:

 Click on the reports below to read about our members, and their progress to date!

 A project initiated by Edinburgh’s Festivals with key partners the Federation of Scottish Theatre and Scottish Contemporary Art Network

 © Creative Carbon Scotland 2017.
 CCS is a Scottish Charitable